lynnfaraday/aresmush.com/fs3/fs3-3/core.md

 **FS3 Core** is the game configuration that comes with the default FS3 installation.
 It is intended for near-future sci-fi combat games, such as Battlestar Galactica.
 It is provided here as an example of how FS3 can be set up.

-If you are a game designer looking to adapt FS3 Core to your own setting, see [Tweaking FS3](/fs3/fs3-3/tweaking-fs3.html).
+If you are a game designer looking to adapt FS3 Core to your own setting, see [Customizing FS3](/fs3/fs3-3/tweaking-fs3.html).

 ## AP Limits